Can War be Justified?

 Counter Argument 2

 Some might object by stating that war can not protect the innocent from harm, that it causes harm to the innocent.
 But what if we didn’t do anything?
 Would that really prevent the harm from happening, or would more harm happen?
-I think that it would allow for more harm to occur, if one person intentionally harms another person then stopping them is for the benefit of the majority.
+I think that it would allow for more harm to occur.
+If one person intentionally harms another person, stopping them is for the benefit of the majority.
+But what if a large group of men are the one’s seeking to cause the harm?

-Preventing more harm is also justifiable, if war is used to prevent further harm of the innocent by eliminating hostile threats, then the majority would benefit because it would stop the further harm from happening.
-The majority of people want to be free and enjoy liberty.
-Something we take for granted in America, but something that should be entitled to every human on this planet.
+Preventing more harm is also justifiable.
+If war is used to prevent further harm of the innocent by eliminating hostile threats, obviously the majority would benefit because it would stop the further harm from ever happening.
+The majority of people want to be free and enjoy liberty, living their life free of government control.
+Something we often take for granted in The United States, but something that should be entitled to every human on this planet regardless.
 If people have liberty, then they can create their own prosperity.
-That is happiness.

 Grossman, D., Lt.
 Col. (2004).
 On Combat: The Psychology and Physiology of Deadly Conflict in War and in Peace.
 Retrieved September 19, 2018